jbrussell/academic-kickstart/content/eilive2020/part2c_NoiseNYC.md

 \
 \

 In order to include more sound information, we have reprocessed the dataset to include measurements every minute rather than every hour.
 The daily noise cycle due to people and traffic can be heard clearly as a beating noise.
+This is what the daily grind of NYC sounds like!

 [<i class="fab fa-github"></i> view code](https://nbviewer.jupyter.org/github/jbrussell/EI_Live_2020/blob/master/earthquake_sonification/1_bokeh_notebooks/3_noise_sonification.ipynb)
 <!-- layouts/partials/bokeh -->